Good News International Ministries: Reactions

 Kenyan President William Ruto said Mackenzie's beliefs were contrary to authentic religion.
 Ruto also said "Mr Mackenzie, who acts as a pastor, is in fact a terrible criminal.
 Terrorists use religion to advance their heinous acts.
-People like Mackenzie are using religion to do exactly the same thing," the Head of State said, adding that the cult leader and others like him should be in jail."
+People like Mackenzie are using religion to do exactly the same thing," the Head of State said, adding that the cult leader and others like him should be in jail.
 He appointed a commission of inquiry into the deaths and created a task force to review the regulations governing religious organizations.

 Interior Cabinet Secretary Kithure Kindiki said, "This horrendous blight on our conscience must lead not only to the most severe punishment of the perpetrator(s) of the atrocity on so many innocent souls, but tighter regulation (including self-regulation) of every church, mosque, temple or synagogue going forward."

 Second suspected Malindi cult

 A second pastor, also based in Malindi, was arrested a few days after the Mackenzie starvation incident occurred.
 Authorities said Ezekiel Odero, pastor of New Life Prayer Centre and Church in Mavueni, Kilifi County, would soon face criminal charges relating to the mass killing of his own followers.
-Several deaths were recorded at his church between 2022 and 2023, and police believe those bodies may have been moved to Shakahola Forest.
+Several deaths were recorded at his church between 2022 and 2023, and some theorized that those bodies were moved to Shakahola Forest.
 Over 103 followers were evacuated from the church premises and will be expected to give statements.
-As of 27 April 2023 police had not yet confirmed whether the two groups are linked.
+As of 27 April 2023, police had not yet confirmed whether the two groups are linked.